 Older sleds of 1960-1990 era generally supported the entire weight of the chassis with "bogie wheels" on mini-axles, consisting of 6-8 sets.
 These wheels would roll on the inside of the track.
 Very similar to bulldozers.
 Recently the amount of wheels has been reduced, thus much of the chassis's weight now would rest on a set of rails as part of the suspension.
 Sleds later than the 1990 era only had 4 wheels with most of the weight on the inside of the track.
 There would be way too much friction for the (metal) rails to contact the inside of the track directly.
 Therefore, plastic "sliders" are mounted on the bottom side of the rails.
 The inside of later tracks now have metal clips.
 These clips come in contact with the sliders, also called "hyfax".
 The hyfax's depend on snow being picked up by the track lugs and being thrown into that area for lubrication.

 High performance engines are liquid cooled.
 One or two heat exchangers are normally mounted up, inside the chassis tunnel.
 These exchangers depend on the loose snow being kicked up from the track for cooling.
-Therefore, you should try avoid riding over 20 mph and a long distance on icy or no snow conditions.
+Therefore, you should try avoid riding a long distance on icy or no snow conditions.
 Try to ride where there is some loose snow for the track to kick up into tunnel and sliders.
-One trick the author does is stop every so often and kick some snow into the track and tunnel by hand/foot.
+One trick the Author does is stop every so often and kick some snow into the track and tunnel by hand/foot.
 Another way is to install "ice scratchers" that, when lowered, provide a spray of ice flakes to do the job.
 Continuous runs without any snow, say, less than a quarter of mile, and at slow speeds usually will not wear the hyfax out.
-While it's not expensive to replace the hyfax, it is, if you let the engine over heat due to lack of (snow) cooling.
+While it's not expensive to replace the hyfax, the engine is, if you let it over heat due to lack of (snow) cooling.
 Below is a (crude) picture made up of a typical sled drive train.

 While talking about items that are subject to wear, we should mention the snow skis.
 The sled front end's suspension ends have skis, in which to steer the sled.
 These skis are normally plastic to provide a light, yet durable way to travel on the snow and provide steering in powder snow.
 For hard pack and ice, the skis also have metal "carbides" which are strips with sharp metal edges.
 These work similar to ice skate blades, and are prone to be worn down, if you ride on dry payment and other abrasive surfaces.
 Sometimes (in the spring time, for example) this is unavoidable and considered part of the normal wear and tear to get to your destination.
 Try to find snow or ice whenever possible to minimize the wear on the ski carbides.